DWalicki95/Predicitng-seismic-events-in-active-coal-mines/README.md

 The idea for solving the problem assumed to test five different approaches for time series transformation: almoast without transformation and with calculating various statistics from different time intervals.
 Some approaches used data from an additional dataset, others did not.

 Then these 5 approaches were tested in <p>datasets_apporaches_init_evaluation.ipynb</p>.
 The first turned out to be the best.
-The first apporach to feature engineering is to :
+The first apporach to feature engineering is to:
 * kept first general columns,
 * categorical features converted to integers,
 * count_e*, sum_e*, number_of_rock_bursts, highest_bump_energy (respectively: number of bumps, energies of bumps) summed over each time series period - 24 hours.
 * aggregate time series: max_gactivity, max_genergy, avg_gactivity, avg_genergy, max_difference_in_gactivity, max_difference_in_genergy, avg_difference_in_gactivity, avg_difference_in_genergy in a following way:
- ** compute statistics like average and absolute values average, std, max and absolute values max, last 5 hours: average, std, slope of linear regression with respect to time.
+  * compute statistics like average and absolute values average, std, max and absolute values max, last 5 hours: average, std, slope of linear regression with respect to time.